 2.1.
-Dynamics of the Hadley circulation and trade wind changes accompanying ITCZ shifts tropical atmospheric circulation and trade winds to an interhemispheric heating contrast, similar to the reconstructed conditions during stadials.
-We start in an idealized state without any heating contrast between the Northern and Southern hemispheres, nor any cross-equatorial energy transport.
-In this idealized configuration, the zonally averaged tropical atmospheric circulation is
+Dynamics of the Hadley circulation and trade wind changes accompanying ITCZ shifts

+Before describing the paleoclimate evidence, we introduce the physical mechanisms underlying the response of the tropical atmospheric circulation and trade winds to an interhemispheric heating contrast, as reconstructed during stadials.
+We start by considering an idealized state without any heating contrast between the Northern and Southern hemispheres, and without cross-equatorial energy transport.
+In this idealized configuration, the zonally averaged tropical atmospheric circulation is symmetric about the Equator in the annual mean; the Hadley cells and the surface zonal winds are of equal strength in both hemispheres (Fig. 1A).
-Before describing paleoclimate evidence for trade wind changes during Heinrich stadial events, we provide an introduction to the physical mechanisms underlying the response of the

-155 symmetric about the Equator in the annual mean; the Hadley cells and the surface zonal winds are of equal strength in both hemispheres (Fig. 1A).
 The ascending branch of the Hadley circulation and the ITCZ are therefore situated at the Equator.